-Your development should be designed and located so as to avoid disturbance of carbon sinks and stores.
+carbon sinks and stores.
 'Carbon sinks' refer to the active form of carbon sequestrated in soils, healthy peatland and vegetation while 'carbon stores' relate to older forms of carbon stock in geological formations, oceans, deep peat and mature vegetation biomass.
 Peat bogs, soils and woodland effectively 'lock in' and store carbon and prevent it from being released into the atmosphere.
 These deposits represent a substantial store for new sequestrated carbon and a huge deposit of older carbon.
 Both are significant in terms of climate.

 Moorland and peatland (particularly areas of deep peat) are important carbon sinks and stores and cover more than half the area of the National Park.
 Blanket bogs are an extremely valuable, active carbon sink.
 While blanket bog covers extensive areas of the National Park, peat accumulates very slowly under conditions of water-logging or exposure.
 Thus, once any damage or exploitation happens, it is a very slow and difficult process to restore this habitat.
-This sensitive habitat cannot be recreated or restored in the same way as others.
+This sensitive habitat cannot and-developers/renewable-energy-development/onshore-wind-energy/wind-farm-construction be recreated or restored in the same way as others.